larocquedylan/htmx-bun/README.md

 3. The privacy is big, because I like thinking out loud and writing always feels like I am contained in some manner.
 So I would like to use this app as a dictation tool.

 ok... lets do this

+## update

+So... it seems like picovoice node api may not jive with bun.

+I was under the impression that Bun allowed just plug and play with the npm...

+Will have to look into this further.
+Bummer.